avikivity/cpp-std-proposals/std-construct.md

 - Returns the constructed object by value
 - Works with both trivial and complex types
 - `constexpr`-compatible
+- if T is a reference type and std::construct<T> attempts to bind its return value to a temporary, the program is ill formed

 ## IV.
 Example Usage